LouisBrunner/go-dot-extension/README.md

 ## Issues

+- cannot connect to signals from within Go (do it from GDScript/the editor directly)
+- no way to add custom enums or constants
 - the extension will exit the whole program when unloaded, otherwise it will just crash (most likely SIGSEGV)
 - cannot use another custom class as a base class
 - cannot receive another custom class as an argument on an exported method